globus-gladier/gladier/docs/examples.rst

 Pre Requisites
 ---------------

 Before we run the below examples, there are a few things we need to have up and running.
+The Examples below show some common real-world problems.
+They can typically be split into two parts:

+   * Transfer data into a location where execution can be performed (usually a super computer)
+   * Perform the execution

+The first part is solved by Globus Transfer, and the second by FuncX Endpoints.
+In order for your computer to be accessible by Globus, it needs to be running a Globus Endpoint.
+See the Globus Connect Personal section below for how to set that up.
+For the second part, you will need to setup a FuncX Endpoint to tell funcx where it should execute functions.
+See the funcx-endpoint section below for setting up a funcx-endpoint on your machine.

 GlobusConnectPersonal
 ######################